5 Steps to Cleaning Your Fitness Business in the Wake of COVID-19

 While navigating procedures during COVID-19, it’s best to look to the experts.
 The CDC’s Reopening Guidance for Cleaning and Disinfecting provides detailed guidance for cleaning and disinfecting businesses.
 Plus, the CDC offers an easy-to-follow Cleaning & Disinfecting Decision Tool to help you understand which areas and surfaces need to be cleaned before you open your doors with confidence.

 Your first step is to research and understand the local government jurisdiction guidelines and resources available for facilities like yours.
-For example, the state of Wisconsin created a comprehensive guide to prepare WI-based fitness facilities (Guidance on preparing workplaces for COVID-19) for reopening.
+For example, the state of California created a comprehensive guide to prepare WI-based fitness facilities (Guidance on preparing workplaces for COVID-19) for reopening.

 Be sure you (and your team) have a good understanding of what disinfecting products meet the EPA criteria and can be used against COVID-19.
 You’ll also need to learn the differences between cleaning, sanitizing, disinfecting, and sterilizing: